MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 Currently, passing end user authentication to a Flow is not supported in Virtual Agent, but we have this feature on the Roadmap and will be enabled over the coming months.
 We will start with token-based authentication.
 If you have specific authentication requirements that you would like us to be aware of, please [submit your ideas and feedback in our Idea forum](https://go.microsoft.com/fwlink/?linkid=2064961).

 ### Can I share the flows I created with other users?
-You can add other users in you orgnization as owners of the flows you have created.
+You can add other users in you organization as owners of the flows you have created.
 Please click on the flow to open its Details page, and select "Add another owner" option in Owners section:
 ![Add another owner](media/add-flow-owner.png)

-### How do I move or copy my flows between different envrironments?
+### How do I move or copy my flows between different environments?

-You can export and import Solutions containing your flows to move them between eniornments.
-Note that there is currently no way to exposrt or import a single flow.
-For more information on how to import and export Solutions, plesae refer to Microsoft Flow documentation on how to:
+You can export and import solutions containing your flows to move them between environments.
+Note that there is currently no way to export or import a single flow.
+For more information on how to import and export solutions, please refer to the Microsoft Flow documentation:
 - [Export a Solution](https://docs.microsoft.com/flow/export-flow-solution)
 - [Import a Solution](https://docs.microsoft.com/flow/import-flow-solution)